kameo4189/PRNet-keras/README.md

 |<img src="evaluation_result/Test_image_3_example_uvmap.PNG">|<img src="evaluation_result/Test_image_3_example_alignment.PNG">|<img src="evaluation_result/Test_image_3_example_mesh.PNG">|<img src="evaluation_result/Test_image_3_example_pointcloud.PNG">|

 #### 2. Demo with HTTP server
 To make it convenient, I created a HTTP server that using RestfulAPI for requesting restored mesh on both local and the internet (using [ColabCode](https://github.com/abhishekkrthakur/colabcode) library).
 Attention is these APIs of server receive and send files that are converted to string and put inside json body.
 When receiving files by json, you need to convert files back from string type.
-To convert a file to string, you need to read all file to byte array and convert it to its equivalent string representation that is encoded with base-64 digits.
+To convert a file to string, you need to read all file to byte array and convert to its equivalent string representation that is encoded with base-64 digits.
   |Language|Source Code|
   |--------|-----------|
   |Python|``` base64Str = base64.b64encode(byteArray).decode() ```|
   |C#|``` string base64Str = Convert.ToBase64String(byteArray); ```|

-To convert a string back to file, byte array of file content is an 8-bit unsigned integer array which is equivalent to base-64 digits encoded string.
+To convert a string back to file, byte array of file content is get from an 8-bit unsigned integer array, which is equivalent to base-64 digits encoded string.
   |Language|Source Code|
   |--------|-----------|
   |Python|``` byteArray = base64.b64decode(base64Str) ```|